 Children on Atauro enjoying their solar powered TV and DVD in the school.

 The community facility solar systems were chosen after a process of socialization and community planning through the PDK and CAP processes.
 The national Renewable Energy expert completed a energy survey to understand current access to energy and site selection.
 The community established their own regulations for use and teachers as well as technicians were trained in calculating the daily load and battery life.
 The program has established 13 management groups for Community Facility Solar Systems on schools and Suco buildings.
-The TV/DVD are used for educational, church and general community activities. istries, should approach procurement in a unified manner in order to standardize systems.
-Standard systems will create a space parts market and limit BA AN RASIK has demonstrated that CFSS are good technical choices for government buildings in areas that the near future.

-will not receive grid access in

-The government, across min-
+The TV/DVD are used for educational, church and general community activities.
+BA AN RASIK has demonstrated that CFSS are good technical choices for government buildings in areas that will not receive grid access in the near future.
+The government, across ministries, should approach procurement in a unified manner to order to standardize systems.
 Standard systems will create a spare parts market and limit operation and maintenance issues that could arise from multiple suppliers

-Solar Lantern Maintenance Training Training women in positions of responsibility is an important aspect of sustainability Solar Lanterns The Solar Lanterns were selected through community trials where 4 different styles of lanterns were evaluated on light, ease of use, battery life and general compatibility with community needs.
+Training women in positions of responsibility is an important aspect of sustainability and empowerment Solar Lanterns The Solar Lanterns were selected through community trials where 4 different styles of lanterns were evaluated on light, ease of use, battery life and general compatibility with community needs.
 Four Lantern Management Committees were established through local elections.
 The groups are trained and supported to manage the operation and maintenance of their facilities.
 The Lantern Management Groups are collecting USD\$1.80/ month per household.
 The Solar Lanterns have been a highly successful aspect of the pilot project, demonstrating high demand and response from communities willing to pay the USD\$1.80/ month.